Metainy/eslint-config-js/README.md

-# ESLint Javascript-Vue Configuration
+# ESLint Javascript Configuration

 ⚠️ This repository is not yet production ready.
 Still work in progress

-Personal ESLint configuration for Javascript and Vue projects.
+Personal ESLint configuration for Javascript projects.

 * ✔ Extends [Airbnb Style]
-* ✔ Provide additional rules for [Vue]
+* ✔ Provide additional rules for [eslint-plugin-import]
 * ✔ Provide personally preferred rules.

 ## Table of Contents